taxprofiler/taxpasta/README.md

 decided to take [the lessons learnt](https://xkcd.com/927/) to heart and provide our own solution to deal with this pasticcio.
 With taxpasta you can ingest all of those formats and, at a minimum, output taxonomy identifiers and their integer counts.
 Taxpasta can not only standardise profiles but also _merge_ them across samples for the same profiler into a single table.
-In future, we also intend to offer methods for forming a _consensus_ for the same sample analyzed by different profilers.

 ### Supported Taxonomic Profilers